-Jennifer of the Mommy Evolution blog is a fellow special needs parent and devised this recipe to get extra nutrition into her very active boys.
+Jennifer of the Mommy Evolution blog is a fellow mom and a parent of a child with sensory issues.
+She devised this recipe to get extra nutrition into her very active boys.
 This recipe is loaded with nutrition.
 It brings an added boost if served with the recommended glass of milk/ milk alternative.
 I have passed this recipe on to friends who have tried making it with soy milk with good results.

 This recipe from the folks a Kiwico is a favorite of ours in late summer and early fall since things are still pretty hot in our part of the country at that time.
 We have made these with white chocolate chips as a variation.
-They can also be served without the frosting and keep better for several days without it.
+You can serve these without the frosting and keep them better for several days without it.

 I know this last one isn’t technically an energy bite, but it’s a great one for summer.
 It’s so much better than your standard gummy!

 If your kid(s) are prone to dehydration, these are beautiful things to keep on hand.
 Since you can control what goes in, you can ensure there isn’t a ton of sugar or commercial food dye (the bane of our house).
-They can also be made into super fun shapes with all the different silicon molds on the market.
+Also, you can make these into super fun shapes with all the different silicon molds on the market.
 We have used a Lego ice tray, gummy worm mold, and squares.
-They sell electrolyte powder in several different flavors that can be swapped out for the raspberry in the recipe.
+You can also purchase electrolyte powder in several different flavors that you can swap out for the raspberry in the recipe.
 Our Favorite part about these is that they can be ready in just over one hour from start to finish.

 About the Author